Pulsed nuclear thermal rocket: Other considerations

 For $I_\text{sp}$ amplification, only the energy from prompt neutrons, and some prompt gamma energy, is used for this purpose.
 The rest of the energy, i.e., the almost $95\%$ from fission fragments is unwanted energy and must be continuously evacuated by a heat removal auxiliary system using a suitable coolant.
 Liquid metals, and particularly lithium, can provide the fast quenching rates required.
 One aspect to be considered is the large amount of energy which must be evacuated as residual heat (almost 95% of the total energy).
 This implies a large dedicated heat transfer surface.

-As regards to the mechanism for pulsing the core, the pulsed mode can be produced using a variety of configurations depending on the desired frequency of the pulsations.
+As regards the mechanism for pulsing the core, the pulsed mode can be produced using a variety of configurations depending on the desired frequency of the pulsations.
 For instance, the use of standard control rods in a single or banked configuration with a motor driving mechanism or the use of standard pneumatically operated pulsing mechanisms are suitable for generating up to 10 pulses per minute.
 For the production of pulses at rates up to 50 pulsations per second, the use of rotating wheels introducing alternately neutron poison and fuel or neutron poison and non-neutron poison can be considered.
 However, for pulsations ranking the thousands of pulses per second (kHz), optical choppers or modern wheels employing magnetic bearings allow to revolve at 10 kHz.
 If even faster pulsations are desired it would be necessary to make use of a new type of pulsing mechanism that does not involve mechanical motion, for example, lasers (based on the 3He polarization) as early proposed by Bowman, or proton and neutron beams.
 Frequencies on the order of 1 kHz to 10 kHz are likely choices.